Fine regularity of L\'evy processes and linear (multi)fractional stable motion: Linear (multi)fractional stable motion

+Then, the multifractal structure described in Equation~\eqref{eq:2ml_spectrum_lmsm} is obtained using the same arguments as in the proof of Theorem~\ref{th:2ml_lfsm}. \end{proof}

-\begin{remark} In the case $H(\cdot)$ does not satisfy the assumption $\delta > \sup_{t\in\R} H(t)$, the proof of Theorem \ref{th:2ml_lmsm} can be modified to extend the statement and generalize results obtained in \cite{Stoev.Taqqu(2004)}.
-This complete study is made in \cite{Balancca.Herbin(2013)} for the multifractional Brownian motion.
-For sake of clarity, we prefer to focus in this work on $(\Hi_0)$-Hurst functions and LMSM's multifractal nature obtained in this case. \end{remark}
+\begin{remark} In the case $H(\cdot)$ does not satisfy the assumption $\delta > \sup_{t\in\R} H(t)$, the proof of Theorem \ref{th:2ml_lmsm} can be modified to extend the statement and generalize results obtained in \cite{Stoev.Taqqu-2005}.
+This complete study is made in \cite{Balanca.Herbin-2013} for the multifractional Brownian motion.
+For the sake of clarity, we prefer to focus in this work on $(\Hi_0)$-Hurst functions and the multifractal structure of the LMSM presented in Theorem~\ref{th:2ml_lmsm}. \end{remark}

-\begin{remark} Although it is assumed all along this section that $H(\cdot)$ is deterministic, owing to the representation exhibited in Proposition \ref{prop:rep_lfsm}, Theorems \ref{th:2ml_lfsm} and \ref{th:2ml_lmsm} still hold if $H(\cdot)$ is a continuous random process.
-Hence, based on these results, a class of random processes with random and non-homogeneous multifractal spectrum can be easily exhibited.
-A similar extension of the multifractional Brownian motion has been introduced and studied by \citet{Ayache.Taqqu(2005)}. \end{remark}
+\begin{remark} Even though it is assumed all along this section that $H(\cdot)$ is deterministic, owing to the deterministic representation presented in Proposition \ref{prop:rep_lfsm}, Theorems \ref{th:2ml_lfsm} and \ref{th:2ml_lmsm} still hold if $H(\cdot)$ is a continuous random process.
+Hence, based on these results, a class of random processes with random and non-homogeneous multifractal spectrum can be easily constructed.
+A similar extension of the multifractional Brownian motion has been introduced and studied by \citet{Ayache.Taqqu-2005}. \end{remark}